 Cable TV is beginning to flicker out in many households.
-There are so many streaming services and other ways to get video entertainment that a $100-plus monthly cable bill with channels you neither asked for nor watch might be something you can ditch.
+There are so many streaming services and other ways to get video entertainment that a $100-plus monthly cable bill might be something you can ditch.
 I had cable for years, and I assure you, I never intentionally turned on the Golf Channel.

 Many viewers have held off on cutting the cable for one reason: live TV programming.
 That’s become easier to get these days.
 With live streaming TV, you may be able to ditch cable and save money.

 Several services are likely to be more affordable than your current cable choice.
 They include:

 Few things are more frustrating than being slapped with a late fee on a monthly utility bill you simply forgot to pay.
 Yet, it’s easy to misplace or forget about a particular bill, whether it’s sent to you via regular U.S. mail or you’re notified via email.